-Most firefighters are aware of tunneled vision because they were taught about it in their basic firefighter training program or perhaps in a medical training program.
-But tunneled hearing (a.k.a. auditory exclusion) is far less know but every bit as dangerous.
+Most firefighters and emergency responders are aware of tunneled vision because they were taught about it in their basic training program or perhaps in a medical training program.
+Tunneled hearing (a.k.a. auditory exclusion) is far less known, but every bit as dangerous.

 There have been multiple research studies conducted on the impact of stress on hearing over the past 20 years.
 Most has been done with the military.
 Some with law enforcement.
 Very little with firefighters or EMS.